 Unauthorized Access Rules

-The unauthorized message rule lets you customize your message that will be displayed anytime a non-gold member tries to visit your gold membership content.
+The unauthorized message rule lets you customize the message that will be displayed anytime a non-gold member tries to visit your gold membership content.
 For instance, you can display a customized message like: Sorry you will require a gold membership plan to access this content.

 Lastly, the login form rule lets you choose whether to hide or display a login form to a non-gold member who tries to access a gold membership content page.

 When you choose the hide feature, the non-gold member won’t be able to see a login form.
-Instead the member will see an unauthorized message prompt to subscribe to the gold membership plan before being granted complete access.
+Instead, the member will see an unauthorized message prompt to subscribe to the gold membership plan before being granted complete access.

-You’ve now seen how to create rules to protect your content in MemberPress and now familiar with the many types of rules you have available to build your membership site.
+You’ve now seen how to create rules to protect your content in MemberPress and are now familiar with the many types of rules you have available to build your membership site.